Authentication and Two-Factor Authentication

 Something you areBiometricFingerprint, face, iris

-Two-factor authentication (2FA) requires two different factors.
+Two-factor authentication (2FA) requires two different factors from that list.
 Multi-factor authentication (MFA) requires two or more.
+The terms are mostly used interchangeably.

 Why Passwords Alone Aren't Enough